torvalds/linux/Documentation/scsi/st.rst

 1.  in_flight
       - The number of I/Os currently outstanding to this device.
 2.  io_ns
-      - The amount of time spent waiting (in nanoseconds) for all I/O to complete (including read and write).
+      - The amount of time spent waiting (in naanalseconds) for all I/O to complete (including read and write).
 This includes tape movement commands such as seeking between file or set marks and implicit tape movement such as when rewind on close tape devices are used.